 - Step 5: Return required paperwork to the SPEA International Office

-Once you have submitted your SPEA Abroad application, we will notify you of any additional documents you must complete and return to our office in SPEA 201.
+Once you have submitted your SPEA Abroad application, we will notify you of any additional documents you must complete and return to our office.
 We will not render a decision on your application until all required paperwork has been turned in.
 Make sure to pay attention to all deadlines for submission of the required documents.

 Upon acceptance to a SPEA Abroad program, you must sign an acceptance letter allowing a non-refundable pre-payment to be placed on your Bursar account.
 Failure to return the signed agreement by the final deadline will result in a loss of your spot on the program.